actions/toolkit/packages/core/README.md

 #### OIDC Token

-You can use this library to interact with the GitHub OIDC provider and get a JWT ID token which would help to get access token from third party cloud providers.
+You can use these methods to interact with the GitHub OIDC provider and get a JWT ID token which would help to get access token from third party cloud providers.

 **Method Name**: getIDToken()